Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/Data/data_split_and_feature_selection.md

 # Data

-This folder contains [train_test_split.ipynb]() which splits our dataset into the training and testing dataset, labeled as
+This folder contains [train_test_split.ipynb]() while will need to be run first before running all other models and EDA.
+This splits our dataset into the training and testing dataset, labeled as
 - X_train.csv (too large to upload to github)
 - [y_train.csv](https://github.com/Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/blob/main/Data/y_train.csv)
 - [X_test.csv](https://github.com/Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/blob/main/Data/X_test.csv)